Michael H. Steinhardt

 Senior Vice President

 Eli Schaap’s focus is on transforming Jewish education through consensus decision-making, action research, and other elements of change organizing.
 Previously, he worked as a consultant to several national Jewish organizations and also served as the Associate Executive Director of CAJE.
 Prior to that, he worked for twenty years in the business community.
 As a volunteer, he founded and served as president of the Partnership Fund for Teaneck, a non-profit devoted to improving Teaneck intergroup relations.
 Eli received his training in a Ph.D. program in Ecology and Evolution at SUNY at Stony Brook.
 He has conducted action research and published several articles on the culture of employment, recruitment and retention of Jewish educators, on early childhood Jewish education, and on institutional finances.
 He has frequently presented his research at the Conference of the Network for Research in Jewish Education.
-He has also been deeply involved in the development and operation of Hebrew language charter schools and currently serves on the boards of Hebrew Language Academy Charter School in Brooklyn, NY and Hatikvah International Academy Charter School in East Brunswick, NJ.
+He has also been deeply involved in the development and operation of Hebrew language charter schools and currently serves on the board of Hatikvah International Academy Charter School in East Brunswick, NJ.

 Executive Assistant to the President